William Quantrill: Early life

-Shortly afterwards, Quantrill accompanied a large group of hometown friends in their quest to start a settlement on Tuscarora Lake.
-However, neighbors soon began to notice Quantrill stealing goods out of other people's cabins and so they banished him from the community in January 1858.
-Soon thereafter, he signed on as a teamster with the U.S. Army expedition heading to Salt Lake City, Utah in the spring of 1858.
-Little is known of Quantrill's journey out west except that he excelled at the game of poker.
-He racked up piles of winnings by playing the game against his comrades at Fort Bridger but flushed it all on one hand the next day, leaving him dead broke.
-Quantrill then joined a group of Missouri ruffians and became somewhat of a drifter.
-The group helped protect Missouri farmers from the Jayhawkers for pay and slept wherever they could find lodging.
+Soon, Quantrill accompanied a large group of hometown friends in their quest to settle near Tuscarora Lake.
+However, neighbors soon began to notice Quantrill stealing goods out of other people's cabins and banished him from the community in January 1858.
+Soon thereafter, Quantrill signed on as a teamster with the US Army expedition heading to Salt Lake City, Utah in early 1858.
+Quantrill's journey out west is little known except that he excelled at poker.
+Quantrill racked up piles of winnings by playing the game against his comrades at Fort Bridger but lost it all on one hand, leaving him broke.
+Quantrill then joined a group of Missouri ruffians and became a drifter.
+The group helped protect pro-slavery Missouri farmers from the Jayhawkers for pay and slept wherever they could find lodging.
 Quantrill traveled back to Utah and then to Colorado but returned in less than a year to Lawrence, Kansas, in 1859 where he taught at a schoolhouse until it closed in 1860.
-He then took up with brigands and turned to cattle rustling and anything else that could earn him money.
-He also learned the profitability of capturing runaway slaves and devised plans to use free black men as bait for runaway slaves, whom he subsequently captured and returned to their masters in exchange for reward money.
+Quantrill then partnered with brigands and turned to cattle rustling and anything else to earn him money.
+Quantrill also learned the profitability of capturing runaway slaves and devised plans to use free black men as bait for runaway slaves, whom he subsequently captured and returned to their enslavers in exchange for reward money.

-Initially, before 1860, Quantrill appeared to oppose slavery.
-For instance, he wrote to his good friend W.W.
-Scott in January 1858 that the Lecompton Constitution was a "swindle" and that James H. Lane, a Northern sympathizer, was "as good a man as we have here".
+Before 1860, Quantrill appeared to oppose slavery.
+He wrote to his good friend W.W.
+Scott in January 1858 that the Lecompton Constitution was a "swindle" and that James Henry Lane, a Northern sympathizer, was "as good a man as we have here".
 He also called the Democrats "the worst men we have for they are all rascals, for no one can be a democrat here without being one".
 However, in February 1860, Quantrill wrote a letter to his mother that expressed his views on the anti-slavery supporters.
-He told her that slavery was right and that he now detested Jim Lane.
+Quantrill told her that slavery was right and that he detested Jim Lane.
 He said that the hanging of John Brown had been too good for him and that "the devil has got unlimited sway over this territory, and will hold it until we have a better set of man and society generally."